 Union Trustees’ Committee

 One trustee is elected each year, and sits for a three-year term (in other words, the committee has a total of three members).
 The trustees review and audit the union’s accounts to ensure compliance with all legal requirements and to ensure transparent and legitimate usage of all union funds.
 The audit is carried out at the end of the fiscal year, and most meetings are held in February and March.
 Honorarium: $1000 per member per year.

-Members: Erin Rose, Julie Allen, Robin Verrall.
+Members: Erin Rose, Robin Verrall, Sylvia Peacock.